Edited by Mark Anderson, Amber Hildebrandt, Cathryn Reher & Suzanne Scheller

 Medicare for Nursing Home or Community Care

-Overview and Regulatory Reference; Organizations within the Medicare System; Who May Receive Medicare; Hospital Stays; Skilled Nursing Facilities; Home Health Care; Hospice Care; Ambulance Service; COVID-19 Temporary Changes Effective During COVID-19 Pandemic; Appendix A – Medicare Monthly Premiums; Appendix B – What Services Are Covered; Appendix C – Abbreviations
+Overview and Regulatory Reference; Organizations within the Medicare System; Who May Receive Medicare; Hospital Stays; Skilled Nursing Facilities; Home Health Care; Hospice Care; Ambulance Service; Temporary Changes Effective During COVID-19 Pandemic; End-Stage Renal Disease and Medicare Coverage; Appendix A – Medicare Monthly Premiums; Appendix B – What Services Are Covered; Appendix C – Abbreviations

 Long-Term Care Insurance